-Just like previous years, OSIRIS Lab managed to put awesome challenges for CSAW Quals 2018.
-I participate from ‘dcua’, here are the write-ups of the solved challenges.
+Just like previous years, OSIRIS Lab from New York University (NYU) managed to put awesome challenges for CSAW Quals 2018.
 I will keep adding/updating tasks time to time.
 So, consider this write-up(s) under construction.

 Twitch Plays Test Flag (MISC) – 1 Point

 A mandatory attendance check for every Capture the Flag event.

 The first page, has one search bar and list of Users with their associated group information.